Analysing system requirements beyond the core features

 Do you require fast support?

-Do you require local-based support?
+Do you require locally-based support or servers?

 Does the system have solid documentation?
 Online forum?